formulahendry/openai-teams-bot/bot/README.md

 # How to use this OpenAI Teams Bot app

 This is an OpenAI Teams Bot app to let you chat with OpenAI API in Microsoft Teams.
+It uses `text-davinci-003` model.

-It has similar experience of ChatGPT Teams Bot app.
-Both of them are based on GPT-3 model.
+You could also try the [ChatGPT Teams Bot app](https://github.com/formulahendry/chatgpt-teams-bot) which uses latest `gpt-3.5-turbo` model. `Turbo` is the same model family that powers ChatGPT.

 ![OpenAI](./images/openai-chat.png)